Skip to main content

 Turkish Delight (Lokum)

-Soft, gel-like confection flavored with rosewater, lemon, or mint, dusted with powdered sugar or filled with nuts, dating back hundreds of years.
+A soft, gel-like sweet flavored with rosewater, lemon, or mint, dusted with powdered sugar or studded with nuts.
+The recipe goes back centuries.

 Allergens: